-For the purposes of this Freedom of Information request, HOLAC interprets the first question as a request for the advice provided to the Prime Minister on the peerage conferred on Lord (Evgeny) Lebedev.
-Some of the information in the scope of your request is being withheld under section 37(1)(b) of the Freedom of Information Act (information relating to the conferring by the Crown of any honour or dignity).
+All of the information in the scope of your request falls under section 37(1)(b) of the Freedom of Information Act (information relating to the conferring by the Crown of any honour or dignity).
 The information you request relates exclusively to processes relating to the conferring by the Crown of a dignity.
 Section 37(1)(b) is, however, a qualified exemption.
 I have therefore balanced the public interest in maintaining the exemption against the public interest in disclosing the information.